-Plan to arrive in Sitka, Alaska the day prior to trip departure.
+Plan to arrive in Sitka, Alaska, the day before trip departure.
 We suggest spending a night at the Westmark Sitka.
 If you'd like to spend an extra day fishing, check out the stunning Island View Resort & Charters.

 Sitka is the former capital of Alaska.
-With views of island-studded waters and stately spruce forests reaching to the water's edge, Sitka is considered Alaska's most beautiful seaside town.
-The scenic community is nestled between forested mountains and the great Pacific Ocean, on the outer waters of Alaska's Inside Passage.
-Sitka offers an unparalleled combination of arts, Native culture, Russian history, and Alaskan wilderness.
+Sitka is Alaska's most beautiful seaside town, with views of island-studded waters and stately spruce forests reaching the water's edge.
+The scenic community, nestled between forested mountains and the great Pacific Ocean, offers an unparalleled combination of arts, Native culture, Russian history, and Alaskan wilderness.

 There's plenty to see and do around Sitka.
 You'll want to visit the Alaskan Raptor Center for a close encounter with the local wildlife.
-The Center does great work rehabilitating injured birds of prey, especially bald eagles, and then retrains them to return to the wild.
-The flight training center includes a huge indoor coastal rainforest, large enough for rehabilitating eagles to relearn their flying skills without leaving the facility.
+The Center does excellent work rehabilitating injured birds of prey and then retrains them to return to the wild.
+The flight training center includes a massive indoor coastal rainforest, large enough for rehabilitating eagles to relearn their flying skills without leaving the facility.

 Sitka boasts the highest saltwater sport-fishing "catch rate" for king salmon in the United States.
 Novice or expert, you can be guaranteed a first-class fish story!
-Fishing is best from June through August, and commonly hooked fish include king salmon, silver salmon, pink salmon, halibut and ling cod.
-Licenses can be obtained at one of the sporting goods stores in Sitka.
+Fishing is best from June through August, and commonly hooked fish include king salmon, silver salmon, pink salmon, halibut, and lingcod.
+Those wishing to go fishing can obtain licenses at one of the sporting goods stores in Sitka.